adkinsrs/sadkins_site/misc.md

 * Apr 7 - Like a Dragon: Infinite Wealth - PC
 * Apr 30 - Islets - PC
 * May 5 - Down in Bermuda - Android
+* May 26 - Cricket Through The Ages - PC

 ### Books I have read